innovationharvesters/pay-theory-ios/README.md

 ## Styling the text fields and button

-To style the text fields and button you can simply treat the as any other standard SwiftUI text field to style.
+To style the text fields and button you can simply treat them as any other standard SwiftUI text field to style.

 ```swift
 struct TextField: ViewModifier {